speedment/speedment-doc/pages/hazelcast.md

 Because `Portable` objects cannot handle nullable wrapper classes in Hazelcast, these fields are handled with an extra synthetic fields beginning with `__null__` (two understrokes at both ends).

 {% include warning.html content = "
-When writing your own predicates using the Hazelcast IMap API, make sure to check the null state or else your predicate will not work as expected.
-Applications using the Speedment Stream API will handle the null fields automatically.
+When writing your own predicates using the Hazelcast IMap API, make sure to check the null state for nullable fields or else your predicate will not work as expected.
+Applications using the Speedment Stream API will handle nullable fields automatically.
 " %}

 ### Primary Keys